 Through the scheme, insurance companies can choose to reinsure the risk of claims for eligible terrorism losses by electing to purchase terrorism reinsurance from ARPC.
 Consequently, holders of eligible insurance contracts will be covered in the event of a declared terrorist incident, with insurers required to meet these claims in accordance with the other terms and conditions of individual policies.

 Claims against the scheme are paid once an individual insurance company’s total claims exceed its risk retention.
 ARPC’s pool of retained earnings will meet claims until the agreed retrocession deductible is reached.
 At this point claims are funded by the retrocession program.
 Once retrocession is exhausted, claims will continue to be met by the Commonwealth guarantee.
-The total capacity of the scheme is over $13.4 billion.
+The total capacity of the scheme is just under $14 billion (as at January 2020).

 If the responsible Minister considers that the amount paid of payable under the Commonwealth guarantee will exceed $10 billion, the Minister must also announce a reduction percentage.
 This will have the effect of limiting the level of cover, by reducing the amount payable by the insurer to the policy holder.